-- 1. Rules stated in the current "AQHA" apply unless superseded by County rules. - 2.
-No stallions will be shown in any class. - 3.
+- 1. Rules stated in the current "AQHA" apply unless superseded by County rules. - No stallions will be shown in any class. - 3.
 Horses will be checked against their official identification records prior to entering the ring. - Horses will be stalled by club if space permits.
-Final procedures will be announced prior to the Fair. - 5.
-All youth members must have a current horse safety certification on file for each horse they are exhibiting prior to fair.
+Final procedures will be announced prior to the Fair. - All youth members must have a current horse safety certification on file for each horse they are exhibiting prior to fair. - 6.
+Stalls must be cleaned and signed off by superintendent by the end of fair week.